 Phase 1 — First 4 Hours: Acknowledge

 The single biggest predictor of recovery is whether the operator acknowledged the incident inside the first news cycle.
-Sweetgreen's response window on the 2022 ingredient sourcing flap held under four hours and contained the story.
-Operators who waited 24+ hours — the pattern across the worst restaurant crises of the past decade — ceded the narrative to social, then to media, then to engine retrieval.
+Operators who waited 24+ hours — the pattern across the worst restaurant crises of the past decade — ceded the narrative to social, then to media, then to the long-term public record.

 Acknowledge fast.
 Confirm what is known, what is unknown, and what action is being taken.
 Don't explain.
 Explanation belongs in Phase 3.